Christmas: History, Traditions, and Celebrations

 Christmas celebration is both a sacred religious holiday and a worldwide commercial phenomenon.

-On December 25th, most people around the world celebrate Christmas.
-The day will have joyful carols, gift exchanges, and festive foods.
-In the Christian faith, it is their celebration of the birth of Jesus in a stable in Bethlehem.
+Most people around the world celebrate Christmas on December 25th.
+The day is filled with joyful carols, gift exchanges, and festive foods.
+In the Christian faith, it is a celebration of the birth of Jesus in a stable in Bethlehem.
 But not all countries celebrate it on the 25th of December.
 Those from the Eastern Orthodox churches follow the Julian calendar.
 They honor January 7th as their Christmas.

-People have been observing it with practices and traditions since the birth of Jesus.
+People have observed it through practices and traditions since the birth of Jesus.
 Families enjoy gift-giving on Christmas morning under a Christmas tree.
 Many take part in church services on Christmas Eve.
 The celebration often continues when they gather for dinner with extended family.

 What is the Meaning of Christmas?

 The traditional date goes back as far as A.D.
-273. Two pagan festivals are being celebrated on that day honoring the sun.
-Experts say that they chose December 25 to counteract the influence of paganism.
+273. Two pagan festivals honoring the sun are celebrated on that day.
+Experts say they chose December 25 to counteract the influence of paganism.

 Origin of the Birth of Jesus

-No historical record marks the exact date of Jesus’ birthday.
-Even the Bible offers few clues.
+No historical record marks the exact date of Jesus’ birthday, and even the Bible offers few clues.
 There are two theories about why the celebration is on December 25th.
 First, many religious people worldwide celebrate holidays during that time.

 Early Europeans rejoiced during the light and birth on the darkest days of the winter solstice.
 In the Northern Hemisphere, December 21st or 22nd was the shortest time between the sun rising and the sun setting.
 The pagan solstice meant that the worst of the winter was behind them.
 They could now look forward to longer days and extended hours of sunlight.

-In Germany, the Yule is celebrated to recognize the return of the sun.
-The fathers and sons would bring home large logs they would set on fire.
+In Germany, Yule is celebrated to recognize the return of the sun.
+Fathers and sons would bring home large logs they would set on fire.
 The Norse in Germany would then feast until the log burned out, representing new life.

 The second theory suggests December 25th as the date of Jesus’ birth.
 They believed that day was the Immaculate Conception of Jesus in Mary’s womb.
-The early church celebrated the conception nine months after, as well as the baptism of Jesus.
+Nine months later, the early church celebrated Jesus’ conception and baptism.

 Modern Christmas Traditions